 The Island Line from Ryde to Shanklin is all that remains of more than 50 miles of railway that existed on the Isle of Wight until the 1950s.
 It uses former London Underground trains because the tunnel floor in Ryde was raised in the 1960s to prevent flooding.
-From 1989 to 2020, ancient 1930s tube trains plied the line, but these are due to be replaced in the winter of 2020-2021 with former District Line trains (40 years old, but extensively modernised).
+From 1989 to 2021, ancient 1930s tube trains plied the line, but these have now been replaced with former District Line trains (40 years old, but fully modernised).
 Lake station was only created in 1987.

 The Landslip is believed to have existed for thousands of years, but saw its most recent falls in the 1880s.
 It was much beloved by the Victorians, and is now a Site of Special Scientific Interest.
 The whole coast from here to St Catherine's Point is a landslip, essentially, with one taking out the coast road beyond St Lawrence to the west of Ventnor some 20 years ago.

 On the seafront walk from Bonchurch to Ventnor, note the model of the solar system set into the sea wall.
 It starts with a football-sized sun, and then the other planets' positions are marked to scale.
 Mercury, Venus, Earth and Mars are passed relatively quickly, but it is an increasingly long walk between the outer planets.
 One interesting feature is that if you turn around at any planet and look back at the football-sized sun, it looks exactly as large as it would do to an observer on that planet.
 This stretch of cliff is also one of the few sites that where the glanville fritillary butterfly can be found in the UK.
 Look out for it among the flowers and stones at the base of the cliff from mid May to June.